julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, October 28, 2024.
+Tuesday, October 29, 2024.
 Quote of the day:

-> "Art never improves, but... the material of art is never quite the same." - T. S. Eliot
+> "Growth for the sake of growth is the ideology of the cancer cell." - Edward Abbey